Contact Us for a Free Consultation 818-781-1570

 Posted by Inna Gorin | Sep 20, 2022

-When a loved one dies because of an accident, their close relatives can make a claim for loss of consortium.
-“Loss of consortium” is the emotional harm they suffer.
+When a loved one dies because of an accident, their close relatives can claim loss of consortium, which is the emotional harm they suffer.
 This claim is attached to the victim's personal injury lawsuit, not made on its own as a separate suit.

 In California, loss of consortium is the legal term describing the emotional harm the family members or loved ones of an accident victim experience.
-Other states describe loss of consortium in different terms, such as “loss of companionship,” “loss of services,” or “lost intimacy.”
+It is sometimes called a “loss of companionship,” “loss of services,” or “lost intimacy.”

-The point of this claim is to compensate the victim's loved ones for their emotional suffering, which was a direct result of the accident.
+This claim aims to compensate the victim's loved ones for their emotional suffering, which was a direct result of the accident.
+California Civil Jury Instructions (CACI) 3920 explain the loss of consortium.
+It says a few factors must be considered in the loss of consortium claims under California law.

 The emotional suffering that a victim's family goes through can look like any of the following examples: